MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/04-import-export-data.md

 - Basic knowledge of Azure SQL Database, REST APIs, and Azure Functions.
 - Visual Studio Code installed with the following extensions:
       - Azure Functions extension.
-- GitHub installed for cloning the repository.
+- Git installed for cloning the repository.
 - SQL Server Management Studio (SSMS) or Azure Data Studio for managing the database.

 ## Set up the environment